WillisZSH/CBC_test_plot/README.md

-# CBC result visualization
+# CBC data visualization

-## The instructions for using barplots and heatmaps are provided in their respective folders.
+### The instructions for using barplots and heatmaps are provided in their respective folders.